djgroen/FabSim3/docs/installation.rst

     fabsim localhost lammps_dummy:lammps_dummy,cores=1,wall_time=1:00:0

 7. Run **fabsim localhost fetch_results** to copy the output of your job in the results directory.
-By default this will be a subdirectory in **~/FabSim/results**.
+By default this will be a subdirectory in **~/FabSim3/results**.

-Creating the relevant FabSim directories on a local or remote host
+Creating the relevant FabSim3 directories on a local or remote host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ensure that you have modified **machines_user.yml** to contain correct information for your target machine.